 Skip to content

-Claude Code's auto mode uses Sonnet 4.6 classifier to evaluate action safety without explicit approval
+Claude Code's auto mode uses two-layer defense with Sonnet 4.6 classifier for permission-free safe execution

 Sources